 - Copy of your birth certificate, naturalization form or U.S. Passport

-The CDCR 3056 will be collected and your verification documents reviewed at the testing site.
+The CDCR 3056 will be collected and your verification documents reviewed at the selection center.

 It takes approximately 90 days to complete the background investigation.
 A complex background investigation, or a background investigation with serious issues, may exceed the 90-day timeframe.

 Illegal Drug Activity – An applicant’s experimental use of marijuana or other drugs may not be a disqualifying factor.
 The recency, frequency, and specific circumstances of illegal drug activity will be evaluated to determine suitability for employment as a peace officer.

 Marijuana Use – The use of marijuana for medicinal or recreational purposes is considered illegal drug use as mandated by the federal government.

 CDCR recognizes some qualified applicants may have used illegal drugs, or abused legal drugs or substances, at some point in their past; application of CDCR’s drug use policy guidelines, in conjunction with case-by-case analysis, will determine if an applicant’s prior drug usage or activity will result in the applicant’s non-selection for employment with the CDCR.
 All applicants are required to disclose their current and past drug usage and activity.
 An applicant will not be selected for employment if he or she deliberately misrepresents his or her drug history in connection with his or her application for employment.
 For CDCR’s policy regarding marijuana, review the Frequently Asked Questions.